docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

 Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.

+After generating DKIM keys you should restart the app.

 ```
 ; OpenDKIM
 mail._domainkey	IN	TXT	( "v=DKIM1; k=rsa; "